The Death of Third-Party Cookies- What Does this Mean for Home Builder Marketers?

 As a home builder marketer, what can you do?
 Simple, it is time to embrace the first-party cookie.
 This means, leveraging the way you use data.
 There are technological solutions available that leverage first-party cookies to create alternative strategies to help marketers understand data.
 In addition to leveraging first-party cookies, it is clear that builders must optimize the customer journey along every touchpoint for each unique website visitor.
 This policy change is bringing all of us marketers back to our roots, and that means looking beyond technology.
 Rather than having your goal be a click from someone on a cookie list, the objective should be to inform and influence consumer behavior through a positive and productive user experience.
 With a dynamic combination of strategic content marketing, and optimizing available technology on the market, home builder marketers won’t even miss the third-party cookie.

-With platforms like OpenHouse.ai, our tracking technologies are unique to each home builder’s domain, we use first-party cookies to generate data and help your team accumulate long-term data assets.
+With Builder Intelligence Platforms like OpenHouse.ai, our tracking technologies are unique to each home builder’s domain, we use first-party cookies to generate data and help your team accumulate long-term data assets.
 We pride ourselves on ensuring that each home builder owns all of the data we help them collect, equipping them with all of the tools and assets they need to fuel their unique data-driven strategy.
 The fundamental solution to the issue of privacy is customer consent, and our system architecture was designed and built specifically to address that.
-With OpenHouse.ai, you’ll have access to analytics dashboards that track all of this data, providing information such as the number of sessions on a page, the number of pages people clicked on during a visit, browser types, geographical demographics and so much more.
+With OpenHouse.ai, you’ll have access to analytics dashboards that track all of this data, providing information such as community and product success, home buyer demographics, spec home planning, and so much more.
 We are proud to offer a tech solution that empowers home builder marketers with data and technology that helps them put their home buyers first.